Dilaudid abuse or addiction has a lot of physical symptoms that include painful withdrawal and dependence, as with most opioid-based drugs.

 Treatment for Dilaudid Addiction and Opioid Abuse

 Long-term opioid addiction can lead to serious and persistent physical and psychological health issues.
 As well, it’s easy for a person to overdose on opioids.
-Many people die every year from such overdoses.
+Unfortunately, many people die every year from such overdoses.

 The good news is that Dilaudid abuse and addiction are highly treatable.
-If you or someone you love is struggling with Dilaudid addiction, our addiction specialists are available around the clock to assist you.
+If you or someone you love is struggling with Dilaudid addiction, our addiction specialists can assist you around the clock.